Re: ****Winter**** Chicken Moma chat thread. Join in the chat!

 Sarah, OCD about

-, Chickens, Gardening, and Farming!
+, Chickens, Gardening, Farming, and all things Homestead!
 Wife 2 my savior since 97

 Jimmy Ray, momma 2 my blessings

 Cayden 3/29/05 AND

 William 1/23/09~~Desperate for just 1 more. ~~Missing my beloved moma, Karen- 4/14/09 and Daddy-89